Plagiarism & Retraction Policy

 Action: The paper is rejected and the authors are forbidden to submit further articles for five years.

-It is understood that all authors are responsible for the content of their submitted paper as they all sign the Journal of Social and Policy Issues Copyright Transfer Form.
+It is understood that all authors are responsible for the content of their submitted paper as they all read and understand Jurnal Nawadeepa's Copyright and Licensing Terms.
 If a penalty is imposed for plagiarism, all authors will be subject to the same penalty.

 If the second case of plagiarism by the same author(s) is identified, a decision on the measures to be enforced will be made by the Editorial board (Editor-in-Chief, and Editorial members) with the Chair of the Editor in Chief.
 The author(s) might be forbidden to submit further articles forever.